TRaSH-Guides/Guides/docs/Sonarr/Tips/Sonarr-remote-path-mapping.md

         This is what you put in your Host in Remote Path Mapping.

+        !!! tip
+            When using hotio containers with VPN, use the `.internal` domain for container names (e.g., `qbittorrent.internal`).

         ## Remote Path

         To find what you need to put in your remote path you need to open up your download client and look what you've used there as download location.